jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 practice them together by playing all the triads in the key of C major, as shown.

-*Harmonized triads in key of C major:*
+*Practice with harmonized triads in the key of C major:*

 | 5th string root on fret | Note | Shape  | Chord |
 |:-----------------------:|:----:|:------:|:-----:|